AlexQianjin/alexqianjin.github.io/_previous_site/resume/Alex(QianjinQin)-Frontend-Developer.md

 #### Project Experience

 ##### EWT
-- **Description:** This project is an oneline training system.
+- **Description:** This project is an online training system.
 Instructor can create courses and assign to students.
 Students get the course link by email.
 They can study the course by opening the link in the browser.
 There are many types of course.
 One of the types is project type.
 It will create a virtual machine in the Microsoft Azure.
-This virtual machine wa created by a customize image which has a industry software in it.
+This virtual machine is created by a customize image which has a industry software in it.
 Students can remote this VM by web browser.
-They can finish the practise in it.
-The system will keep the practise result.
+They can finish the practice in it.
+The system will keep the practice result.
 Both Instructor and Student can check it.

 - **Responsibilities:**
   - Travel to CA, USA for working with clients.